umbertocappellazzo/Llama-AVSR/README.md

 <details open>
   <summary><strong>Inference Arguments</strong></summary>

 - `max-dec-tokens`: Maximum number of tokens that can be generated by the LLM.
 Default: `32`.
 - `num-beams`: Number of beams for beam search decoding.
 Default: `15`.
 - `decode-snr-target`: Level of signal-to-noise ratio (SNR).
 Default: `999999` (i.e., clean setting).

 </details>

 If you want to run an inference experiment, you need to define the argument `--pretrained-model-path` and set it to the path to the pre-trained ckpt.
 Furthermore, you need to specify the same arguments used for the training.
-Below two examples that use the pre-trained ckpts from the model zoo.
+Below two examples that test the pre-trained ckpts from the model zoo.

 **Example 1.**